-I played all but a handful of my 67 Tests under Duncan Fletcher but never came up with a convincinganswer to the one question that stumped friend and foe alike during his eight-year reign as England coach: just what went on behind those dark glasses?
+I played all but a handful of my 67 Tests under Duncan Fletcher but, throughout his eight-year reign as England coach, I never knew what went on behind those dark glasses.

 To say that Fletch kept his emotions in check when on duty would be just about the biggest understatement in cricket.
-While watching England at work, you could only ever guess what he was thinking – good, bad or indifferent – because the mask never slipped in public, not even during that dramatic Ashes series of 2005 when the nation lived on its nerves for two months.
+The mask never slipped in public, not even during the dramatic Ashes series of 2005.

-For example, he told us some fascinating tales about his upbringing in Zimbabwe and the amazing life he had lived in that country.
-In fact, I particularly enjoyed it when he'd had a glass or two of chardonnay and would stray into story-telling mode.
+For example, he told us fascinating tales about his upbringing in Zimbabwe and the amazing life he had.
+I particularly enjoyed it when he'd had a glass or two of chardonnay and would stray into story-telling mode.

 I know a lot of people might find this hard to believe but Duncan can be a very funny man.
 He has a lovely, dry sense of humour and can be really enjoyable company.

-The key, I suppose, will be his relationship with all those senior India players, like Tendulkar, Dravid and Laxman.
-But Fletcher is especially good at standing back, watching and absorbing detail,and then having quiet words with people on a one-to-one basis.
+The key will be his relationship with all those senior India players, like Tendulkar, Dravid and Laxman.
+But Fletcher is especially good at standing back and absorbing detail, and then having quiet words with people on a one-to-one basis.

 This was always going to be a tough Test series for England.
 With Fletcher in the opposition camp, it is likely to be tougher still.